stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 `xsd:token` are the sets of all strings after whitespace replacement of any occurrence of `#x9`, `#xA` , and `#xD` by `#x20` and collapsing.

+As of version 2.8.49, the gSOAP parser will automatically collapse or replace the white space content when receiving data for XSD types that require white space collapsed or replaced.
+This normalization is applied to strings directly.
+The decision to collapse or replace is based on the `typedef` name corresponding to the built-in string-based XSD type.

 To copy `char*` or `wchar_t*` strings with a context that manages the allocated memory, use functions